cse110-sp25-group11/cse110-sp25-group11/admin/team.md

 Aside from programming, some of my hobbies include:
 - Drawing (I hope to be a freelance artist on the side one day)
 - Listening to music (favorite band of all time is My Chemical Romance)
 - Playing video games (fun fact: I've been playing Smash Bros since I was 8)

+Also check out my [Github](https://github.com/AlanDeLuna18) for other cool stuff I've done!

 #### Mia
 <img src = "photos/mia.JPG" width="125" height="150"><br>